dgaydukov/cert-ocpjp11/files/ocpjp11.md

     * append `forward pointer` to each object, which store actual object address, by default it points to object itself
     * once change happen, forward pointer of old object would point to new object
     * insert load barrier into java code
-    * this load barier read forward pointer to determine real address of object
+    * this load barrier read forward pointer to determine real address of object
     * write barrier - if object already moved then write to new copy (this code also inserted into your code and may incur latency)
 Yet for CMS, G1, ZGC we still has small pauses to:
 * collect root objects